aya-rs/book/docs/book/start/logging-packets.md

 In order to read from the `AsyncPerfEventArray`, we have to call `AsyncPerfEventArray::open()` for each online CPU, then we have to poll the file descriptor for events.
 While this is do-able using `PerfEventArray` and `mio` or `epoll`, the code is much less easy to follow.
 Instead, we'll use `tokio`, which was added to our template for us.

-Well need to add a dependency on `bytes = "1"` to `myapp/Cargo.toml` since this will make it easier to deal with the chunks of bytes yielded by the `AsyncPerfEventArray`.
+We'll need to add a dependency on `bytes = "1"` to `myapp/Cargo.toml` since this will make it easier to deal with the chunks of bytes yielded by the `AsyncPerfEventArray`.

 Here's the code: